-Budget at Completion (BAC) are established early in the contract for every given level of the Work Breakdown Structure (WBS).
-They represent the total budget from which individual period Budgeted Cost of Work Scheduled (BCWS) values are derived and they are the benchmarks for computing overruns and under runs at the end of the contract.
+Budget at Completion (BAC) is established early in the contract for every given level of the Work Breakdown Structure (WBS).
+They represent the total budget from which individual period Budgeted Cost of Work Scheduled (BCWS) values are derived and they are the benchmarks for computing overruns and underruns at the end of the contract.
 The budgets for all authorized work must be captured within the BAC.
+The BAC can also be referred to as the “Total Planned Value” of a project.
+There is no formula associated with BAC.

 Download: DAU EVM Gold Card

 A contractor reports the cumulative Actual Cost of Work Performed (ACWP) for the work packages that have been completed.
-The difference between the BCWP and the ACWP is the Cost Variance (CV).
-If the actual costs at time now (i.e., ACWP) are higher than the earned value at time now (i.e., BCWP), we know that the contractor is currently over running cost and that the contractor’s Estimate at Completion (EAC) may be higher than the BAC.
+The difference between the Budgeted Cost of Work Performed (BCWP) and the ACWP is the Cost Variance (CV).
+If the actual costs at a time now (i.e., ACWP) are higher than the earned value at a time now (i.e., BCWP), we know that the contractor is currently overrunning cost and that the contractor’s Estimate at Completion (EAC) may be higher than the BAC.

 The Defense Acquisition University (DAU) list five main EVM variables: